Interference (film)

-Interference is a 1928 American drama film directed by Lothar Mendes and starring Clive Brook, William Powell, Evelyn Brent, and Doris Kenyon, all making their sound film debuts.
-In England when a first husband turns out not to be dead, blackmail leads to murder.
+Interference is a 1928 American pre-Code drama film directed by Lothar Mendes, as Paramount Pictures' first feature-length all-talking motion picture.
+It stars Clive Brook, William Powell, Evelyn Brent, and Doris Kenyon, all making their sound film debuts.
+In England, when a first husband turns out not to be dead, blackmail leads to murder.

 Plot

 At a Remembrance Day service in London, Deborah Kane spots her old flame Philip Voaze who was supposedly killed during World War I. She discovers that he has actually survived the fighting and has been living under an assumed identity.
 Aware that his wife Faith is now remarried to Sir John Marlay, a famous heart surgeon, she tries to force Philip to return to her by threatening to reveal Faith's inadvertent bigamy.
 Philip eventually concludes that the only way to defend Faith's present happiness is to kill Deborah.